 Scotch Creek Wildlife Area

-10 miles northeast of Omak and Okanogan on Conconully Highway, 9,067 acres.
+10 miles west of Omak and Okanogan on Conconully Highway, 9,067 acres.
 Sharptailed grouse, mule and white-tailed deer, ruffed and blue grouse, pheasants, quail, chukar, and Hungarian partridge, along with a full complement of non-game species.

 Sinlahekin Wildlife Area